-In the framework of the strengthening of the role of the Board of Directors, since the end of 2004 it comments on the budgets and plans of each subsidiary prior to approval by the President and Chief Executive Officer.
+In the framework of the strengthening of the role of the Board of Directors, it comments on the budgets and plans of each subsidiary prior to approval by the President and Chief Executive Officer.

 Lastly, the Board of Directors examines and authorises the company's commitments to projects requiring significant financing or guarantees, securities or sureties that could be associated with them.